 A very important fact is that usually the woman has done or could have done absolutely nothing to cause the death of her foetus.
 The pregnancy is a bad one very often a severe chromosomal abnormality and by natural selection has died.

 The big debate is what to do next.
 Should one undergo a surgical evacuation or wait for nature to take its course.
 We as gynaecologist’s more often than not opt for the surgical emptying of the uterus.
 The operation is relatively safe (although complication may occur) and it finalizes the event so one can move on.
 The other advantage is that there is much less risk of infection.

-The operation is usually done under general anaesthesia and takes about 15 minutes to do.
-After the procedure there may be some bleeding and cramping bet that settles fairly quickly.
+The operation is usually done under general anesthesia and takes about 15 minutes to do.
+After the procedure, there may be some bleeding and cramping bet that settles fairly quickly.